FireDiscordBot/docs/important/mclogs-analytics.md

 ---
-description: >-
-  Last updated: Sunday, December 5th 2021
+description: 'Last updated: Sunday, December 5th 2021'
+---

+# Preface

 This document outlines upcoming changes to the Minecraft log parsing feature found in some servers with Fire.
 This is a private feature that scans logs uploaded/sent in channels and provides possible solutions for issues and recommendations.
----

 # What is changing?